The Agent-Ready Scorecard in one scroll

 Markdown content-negotiation middleware (10 points).
 Every page on the site must respond to an Accept: text/markdown header with a clean markdown body rather than HTML.
 Agents request markdown because it parses faster, tokenizes smaller, and quotes cleaner in a chat.
 A domain that only serves HTML forces the agent to do lossy HTML-to-markdown conversion on the fly and scores a flat zero here.
 The fix is a 40-line middleware on the edge that detects the Accept header, calls a markdownify pass, and caches the result.

 Link headers for AI crawlers (5 points).
 Every HTTP response should include Link headers advertising the sitemap, the llms.txt, and the MCP Server Card.
-This is cheap to install and almost never done.
+This is lower-cost to install and almost never done.
 Agents use Link headers to find adjacent resources without walking the DOM.
 Adding them on a Cloudflare Worker is a 5-minute change that recovers the full 5 points.

 Layer 5 of 5: Retrieval (15 points)